oceantracker/oceantracker/docs/info/parameter_ref/GenericUnstructuredReader.rst

 		- default: ``None``

 	* ``one_based_indices`` :   ``<class 'bool'>``   *<optional>*
-		Description: - indcies in hindcast start at 1, not zero, eg. triangulation nodes start at 1 not zero as in python
+		Description: - indices in hindcast start at 1, not zero, eg. triangulation nodes start at 1 not zero as in python

 		- default: ``False``
 		- possible_values: ``[True, False]``